SAP-samples/partner-reference-application/Tutorials/27-Hana-DB-Scaling.md

 If you want to get the schema used for a consumer subaccount, follow the steps below.

-1. Open the provider subaccount
+1. Open the provider subaccount.
-2. Select *Instances and Subscriptions*
+2. Select *Instances and Subscriptions*.
-3. Under *Instances* expand *poetry-slams-service-manager*
+3. Under *Instances*, add the table column *Labels* and expand *poetry-slams-service-manager*.
-4. After selecting one of the listed instances, you can find the consumer subaccount ID in the section *Labels*.
-In the section *Service Bindings*, choose the ID that is shown under *Name*.
-In the displayed credentials, you can find the schema name in the attribute *schema*.
+4. Under *Labels*, you can now find the consumer subaccount ID by clicking on *1 label*.

 ### Accessing the SQL Console

 The SAP Help Portal articles [Open SAP HANA Cloud Central](https://help.sap.com/docs/hana-cloud/683a53aec4fc408783bbb2dd8e47afeb/98793b872315442c906080aebcf0bb44.html) and [Open the SQL Console in SAP HANA Cloud Central](https://help.sap.com/docs/hana-cloud/683a53aec4fc408783bbb2dd8e47afeb/a2b15cf9fbe24ef8a90ffb76cd0eaa5d.html) describe how to access the *SQL console*.
-To log on, use the database user and the password you defined during [*Create an SAP HANA Cloud Database*](/Tutorials/12-Prepare-Deployment.md#create-an-sap-hana-cloud-database).
+To log on, use the database user and the password you defined during [*Create an SAP HANA Cloud Database*](./12-Prepare-Deployment.md#create-an-sap-hana-cloud-database).
 This logon allows you to select data from all schemas.

 It is also possible to get access credentials for a single subscriber instance (that is, a specific database schema).
 To get these credentials, go to the BTP cockpit of the provider subaccount.